Brett-Tanner/Journal/2024/Jun_24.md

 - [] Replace icons for aerobics, dance and jumping exercise subtypes when I get them
 - [] Add date fields to the table so you can add lessons to other courses
   - In turboframes
-- [] Teacher logins need to be locked to their school's IP
-  - But only for KidsUP
 - [] When updating upload progress, decrement failures if sum of all > total
 - [] Add delay between uploads
 - [] Try storing user type as a string enum rather then the current frozen array constant